 Our common stock is currently not listed on any securities exchange.
-We have applied to have our common stock listed on Nasdaq under the symbol "ROOT".
+Our common stock has been approved for listing on Nasdaq under the symbol "ROOT".

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our Class A common stock.
 Future sales of substantial amounts of our Class A common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our Class A common stock.
 Although we have applied to have our Class A common stock listed on Nasdaq, we cannot assure you that there will be an active public market for our Class A common stock.